IRS Offer In Compromise Forms and Supporting Documentation

 - List of your assets and their values

 - Copies of the required tax returns for the years related to the taxes owed

 Also, don't forget to include the application fee.
 If you meet the low-income certification guidelines, you can skip paying the fee, but you must tick the low-income certification box on your form.
 Note that if you're applying for a lump sum payment, you also need to include a downpayment.

 For best results when you apply for an offer in compromise, you should work with a tax professional.
 They will be able to help you thoroughly fill out the OIC forms.
 Then they can give you an OIC checklist to make sure that you include all the right supporting documents.

 What If I Don't Include the Right OIC Forms With my Application?

 If you don't include the right OIC forms when you apply, the IRS will return your application.
 Then, you will have to start over again.
 If your OIC application is missing any supporting documentation, the IRS will send you a request for the documents.
 You typically have 14 days to reply, and if you don't reply, the IRS will also return your application.
 To get the IRS to review your application, you need to include everything correctly.

 It’s best to get a licensed tax professional to help you.
-A licensed tax professional can analyze your situation and determine if you qualify for an Offer In Compromise.
-If you do not qualify, they can point you in another direction.
+A licensed tax professional can analyze your situation and determine if you're likely to qualify for an Offer In Compromise.
+If you are not likely to qualify, they can point you in another direction.
 Use TaxCure to search for tax professionals with offer-in-compromise experience and a history of submitting successful offers.